project-meucci/thimm.github.io/docs/Farmerama/40-grain-lab-flour-ambassadors-and-students-helping-to-fix-the-food-system.md

 ---
-title: 40: Grain Lab, Flour Ambassadors, and Students helping to fix the food system
+title: 40 Grain Lab Flour Ambassadors And Students Helping To Fix The Food System
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-11-25)